anaybaid-uwaterloo/nas-forms/README.md

 server.port=8080
 ```

 Over here, you would have to replace `<Your MongoDB Connection String>` with your personalised MongoDB URI.
-If you’re using MongoDB locally, then it might look something like this:
+If you're using MongoDB locally, then it might look something like this:

 ```properties
 spring.data.mongodb.uri=mongodb://localhost:27017/your_personalised_database_name